alexmichaelkeith/EmulatorFreighter/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full stack developer, learn more about me <a href="https://alexmichaelkeith.com/">here</a>.